 We didn't think we'll like Quartzsite, and weren't too sure about the RTR either.
 It sounded crowded and busy and sure to come with lots of noise and traffic havoc.
 It wasn't.
 Quartzsite is just a really interesting cultural phenomena.
-Not sure if it's where old hippies go to die, or young one come to … Continue reading Quartzsite Rendezvous
+Not sure if it's where old hippies go to die, or young one come to … Continue reading Quartzsite And Rubber Tramp Rendezvous Reflections

 First off, an Emma update.
 We were very concerned about her condition as she did not seem to improve, so we made an appointment with a vet in Blythe, California (the closest vet clinic to us).
 The animal hospital was very accommodating and the vet saw us within an hour of our call.
 She felt … Continue reading Sonora Sunsets Amid Vet Visits